 If you are disabled as a result of the injury, you are entitled to cash payments.
 For a temporary disability that keeps you from working for some time, you’ll receive cash payments to cover your lost wages while you recover.
 For a permanent physical impairment, such as amputation or loss of use, you’ll receive permanent partial disability benefits.
 If the impairment impacts your wages, you could be eligible for wage loss payments as well.

 What Happens After Recovery?

 Arkansas Workers’ Compensation Law protects you from discrimination or termination as a result of your workers’ compensation case.
 That said, your employer is not required to hold your job for you while you are out of the office on disability as a result of your workplace injury.
 That said, your employer cannot refuse you to return to work if the doctor gives you medical clearance.
 If your employer tells you to stay home, you may be entitled to compensation for up to a year.
-WALKER & HARP can help you work with your employer for your transition back to work.
+WALKER LAW GROUP can help you work with your employer for your transition back to work.

 How are Temporary or Permanent Disabilities Covered?